 Rallycross is nothing new to Volkswagen, Jochi Kleint drove a Golf in the European Rallycross Championship in 1978, but it was victory on the Paris-Dakar Rally for Volkswagen’s Iltis that put the Wolfsburg manufacturer on the motorsport map in 1980.
 The four-wheel drive racer was the forerunner to Audi’s game-changing quattro and that ground-breaking Iltis still forms part of Volkswagen’s DNA today.

-Dakar success would be revisited 30 years on, when the firm became the first to win the marathon event with diesel power.
+Dakar success would, of course, be revisited 30 years on, when the firm became the first to win the marathon event with diesel power.
 Race Touaregs dominated Dakar for three years with Giniel de Villiers, Sainz and Nasser Al-Attiyah combining for an astonishing hat-trick of wins on arguably the world’s most technically demanding and arduous event.

-And then came the Polo R WRC.
-Volkswagen hit the ground running with its first World Rally Car setting fastest time on its very first competitive stage.
-By round two it was a winner.
-And it didn’t stop winning for the next four years.
-Volkswagen Motorsport will retain its rallying links with the development of a Polo R5, a car which will sit alongside the Golf GTI TCR as a commercially available product.
+Despite the recent shift in emphasis towards World Rallycross, Volkswagen Motorsport will retain its rallying links with the development of a Volkswagen Polo R5, a car which will sit alongside the Volkswagen Golf GTI TCR as a commercially available product for customer racing.

 The Wolfsburg-based firm has never forgotten its single-seater roots and continues to supply engines for Formula 3 cars, but an all-electric bid for success at this year’s Pikes Peak International Hillclimb in America is confirmation of a more diverse and sustainable future for Volkswagen Motorsport.